 The following information is included in the Job Progress dialog box.

-- Queued Time: Time that the job is moved to the job execution queue. - Start Time: Time that the job started.
+- Start Time: Time that the job started.

+- End Time: Time that the job ended.

+- Tasks Completed: The number of tasks that have been completed for the given job.

 View Job Progress